Akapnou – Vikla – Akapnou

 Follow the track uphill on the other side of the stream.
 Ignore any small tracks to the left or right.
 After 5 minutes your path meets a wider track at a T-junction.
 Turn left here onto the track.

 As you walk past this (20 minutes) you will see the village of Eptagoneia in the distance to your right and your path winding around the hillside to your left.
-You will almost immediately come to a T-junction.
+You will fairly swiftly come to a T-junction.
 Turn left…

-…then follow the path as it drops downhill then climbs through an orchard of olive trees.
-You will reach a junction at 30 minutes where the main track bends right and another track comes in from the left.
+…then follow the path as it drops downhill before climbing through an orchard of olive trees.
+You will reach a junction at 30 minutes [GPS: 34.834011N, 33.173953E] where the main track bends right and another track comes in from the left.
 The left hand track leads to a small building with a red roof about 200 metres away.
 Your route is on the main track, so follow this to the right, continuing to climb gently, curving round and upwards towards a saddle.
 As you pass this saddle you come to another T-junction (35 minutes).
 Go right here…

-..and, following the path round and downhill, a few minutes later you will pass a small shrine to Agia Paraskevi on your right.(40 minutes)
+..and, following the path round and onto a concrete path downhill, a few minutes later you will pass a small shrine to Agia Paraskevi on your right.(40 minutes)

 There is a clear right turn about 100 metres beyond the shrine which you should ignore.
-Instead, carry straight on along the track as it climbs then descends.
-You will reach a wooden picnic shelter where the track meets the road into Klonari (55 minutes).
-Turn left and walk along the very quiet asphalt road into Klonari.
+Instead, carry straight on along the earth track as it climbs then descends.
+You will reach a wooden picnic shelter with drinking water where the track meets the road into Klonari (55 minutes) [GPS: 34.826121N, 33.180048E].
+Turn left and walk along the very quiet asphalt road into Klonari, passing Agios Nikolaos church on your left.

-Walk through Klonari following the signs (veering right) towards Vikla and Vikla Golf Club.
+Walk through Klonari, veering right and following the signs towards Vikla and Vikla Golf Club.

-The asphalt surface used to run out just after you leave the village but when we walked this route in October 2016 work was underway to upgrade the gravel road to the golf club.
+The asphalt surface used to run out just after you left the village but the old gravel road has recently been upgraded.
+There is now a deserted asphalt road which runs the 1.6 km to the golf club!

 When you are ready to leave, retrace your steps to the farmyard junction and to the signpost – ‘Akapnou 3 km’.

-Just follow this track downhill towards Akapnou, which you can see ahead of you in the distance.
-At 1 hour 40 minutes you will reach a small bridge across a stream bed – this is set next to an old stone bridge which collapsed in 2015.
+Just follow this earth track downhill towards Akapnou, which you will soon see ahead of you in the distance.
+At 1 hour 40 minutes you will reach a small bridge across a stream bed – this is set next to an old stone bridge on the left which collapsed in 2015.
 Continue on to Akapnou, walking alongside a steep drop and a stream below you on your right.
 You will pass a tiny church or shrine set among pine trees and dedicated to St Andrew.
 (1 hour 45 minutes).

-As you reach the outskirts of Akapnou, cross the stone bridge ahead of you and walk uphill.
+As you reach the outskirts of Akapnou, cross the stone bridge [GPS: 34.836405N, 33.187991E] over the stream and walk uphill.
 At the road sign to the village take a crazy-paved path off to your left (1 hour 50 minutes) Walk up and through this pretty village until you emerge onto the Eptagoneia road, which you will follow to return to your car.

-As you leave the village you will pass a sign on the right hand side of the road which points the way to a medieval bridge
+As you leave the village on a downhill road you will pass a sign on the right hand side which points the way to a medieval bridge [GPS: 34.839865N, 33.185402E].

 This is well worth the 200-metre detour from the road and is a good place to sit and admire the scenery.